Udzu/pudzu/patterns.md

 NFA definition file should consist of lines of the format "State Input State*", each defining transitions from one state and input to zero or more other states.
 Inputs should be either a single character, a character range, or the strings EMPTY or ALL.
 The start and end states should be called START and END.
+To generate an NFA definition file *from* a pattern, use the `-s` parameter.

 ## Other NFA operations